New JQI Fellow Brings Laser Focus to Quantum Research into Chemistry

 Tiny New Lasers Fill a Long-Standing Gap in Visible-Light Colors, Opening New Applications

-For years, scientists have fabricated small, high-quality lasers that generate red and blue light.
-However, the method they typically employ—injecting electric current into semiconductors—hasn’t worked as well in building tiny lasers that emit light at yellow and green wavelengths.
+It’s not easy making green.
+For years, scientists have fabricated small, high-quality lasers that generate red and blue light, but the same method hasn’t worked as well in building tiny lasers that emit green light.
+Green laser pointers have existed for 25 years but only produce light in a narrow spectrum of green and are not integrated in chips.
 Researchers refer to the dearth of stable, miniature lasers in this region of the visible-light spectrum as the “green gap.”
-Filling this gap opens new opportunities in underwater communications, medical treatments and more.
+Now a team led by JQI Fellow Kartik Srinivasan has closed the green gap by modifying a tiny optical component: a ring-shaped microresonator, small enough to fit on a chip.